How does California wage, overtime and meal-break law work in 2026?

 One Sunday shift can earn Tom the equivalent of two-and-a-half days’ straight time.
 The rules don’t stack on each other (you don’t pay daily and weekly OT for the same hour), but they do compound.

 Every California hourly employee needs payroll that runs all four triggers at once and applies the highest rate per hour.
 Most national payroll systems default to weekly-only.
 Flipping the California flag at hire time is a one-minute job that prevents 12 months of missed premium.
+For context on how California compares with other US states, see the United States hiring overview.

 A 4-day, 10-hour-per-day schedule, or a 3-day, 12-hour schedule, is allowed if: